-On November 17, 2021, the Company signed an option agreement with Deadwood Land LLC to acquire the Page Mine which comprise of 49 patented mining claims.
-For consideration of the rental and option to acquire 100% of the mineral rights of Page Mine, the Company will make a payment of US\$60,000 in Year 1 (paid) and US\$30,000 per annum in Year 2 to Year 10.
+On November 17, 2021, the Company signed an option agreement with Deadwood Land LLC to acquire the Page Mine and a surrounding exploration land package which comprise of 49 patented mining claims.
+For consideration of the rental and option to acquire 100% of the mineral rights of Page Mine and surrounding project area, the Company will make a payment of US\$60,000 in Year 1 (paid) and US\$30,000 per annum in Year 2 to Year 10.
+Year 2 and Year 3 payments have been completed.
 The Company can purchase 100% of the patented mineral rights for a payment of US\$1,500,000 and all rental payments will be credited towards the option purchase price.